Secrets Revealed: How To Find Investors And Impress Them

 Before we get into my key takeaways from the discussion, it’s worth explaining who the panellists were:

-HerMesa is an angel syndicate which encourages women investors to back women founders.
-All the investments made by HerMesa have at least 1 female founder with a minimum of 50% of the equity in their startup.
-As investors HerMesa also take a seat on the board offering support above and beyond the investment itself.
+HerMesa is an angel syndicate dedicated to empowering women investors to support women founders.
+They prioritise investments with at least one female founder holding a minimum of 50% equity in their startup.
+Moreover, HerMesa actively engages with portfolio companies beyond financial support by offering board representation.

 Takeaway #1.
 How the founding team comes across is important